 configure option.

-On Solaris using static archives libssl.a and
+On Solaris using static archives libssl.a

-libcrypto.a instead of .so shared libraries (e.g. from
+instead of .so shared libraries (e.g. from

 www.sunfreeware.com), we found we needed to also set LDFLAGS